 Your conclusion should thank them for taking the time to read your letter.
 You should also open the door to discussing anything with them that will help your application.
 Be polite and respectful.

 Whatever you write, make sure that it’s honest.
-Don’t tell a fake story and don’t make things up.
+Don’t tell a fake story, and don’t make things up.
 The loan officer will be looking through a good portion of your life.
 They may pick up on something that makes your motivation letter show as dishonest.
-Then, it could actually hurt you.
+Then, it could hurt you.

 You want to provide honest, heartfelt information on why you want your beautiful new home!